MUTOR-2/ScienceOfMusic/_units/02/index.md

 # Evolution Of The Auditory System
 So far we have comprehensively discussed the anatomy and physiology of the human auditory system.
 It is important to consider how such a complex system has evolved to enable music perception for humans today.
 A comparison of the auditory system between humans and other species reveal that various nonhuman mammals do have auditory system analogous to humans.
 Monkeys, cats, chinchillas, marmosets, rats, and various other mammals all make use of pathways in their peripheral and central nervous system, from the ear to the brain, to analyze and react to sounds, although the precise points along these pathways may differ slightly among species.
 Birds, fish, and amphibians are also known to have auditory pathways and to analyze sounds in a reasonably similar manner.
 Taken together, auditory systems in all these animals probably share the same evolutionary origins as the human auditory system.

-Fay and Popper {% include cite ref="Fay" %} argued that all vertebrate auditory systems are required to do certain basic tasks including acoustic feature discrimination, sound source localization, frequency analysis, and auditory scene analysis, among others.
+Fay and Popper {% include cite ref="fay_and_popper" %} argued that all vertebrate auditory systems are required to do certain basic tasks including acoustic feature discrimination, sound source localization, frequency analysis, and auditory scene analysis, among others.
 These sorts of capabilities arose very early in the evolution of the vertebrates and have been modified by selection in different species.
 While various animals are able to hear and have auditory systems, only a few species have evolved to make music.

 # Music in Other Species